gorickjones/life-hacks/email/how-to-email-org.md

-# How to email inside your organization or team.
+# How to email inside your organization or with your team.

 This is intended to support the use of email in a team setting.
 It benefits from the many email crimes I have committed.